 Seeking academic advisement is essential to academic success and timely graduation.
 Students interested in History should consult with the department’s advisor prior to declaring the major.
 All History majors and minors should seek advisement from the advisor or a faculty member specializing in their area of interest prior to registration.
 Students undertaking the Social Science Subject Matter Program (SSSMP) need to meet each semester with the SSSMP Advisor in the College of Social and Behavioral Sciences—call (818) 677-3566 or email firstname.lastname@example.org—to identify the classes they need to take.
 Additional academic advisement is also available to students through both the department advisor and staff advisors in the College of Social and Behavioral Sciences Student Services Center/EOP Satellite.
 Please call (818) 677-2658 to schedule an appointment.

 - Undergraduate Advisor: Dr. Nan Yamane

 - General Advisement: All faculty members of the department

 - Social Science Subject Matter Program (SSSMP): Dr. Patricia Juarez-Dappe

 History majors commonly pursue careers in education, law, business, marketing, public relations, library science, public policy and public service, international diplomacy (the foreign service), and journalism.

 Students who are interested in teaching can undertake the Social Science Subject Matter Program (SSSMP) while completing the History major.
-Interested students are encouraged to contact the History department at (818) 677-3566 to make an appointment with the SSSMP advisor.
+Contact the History department at (818) 677-3566 to make an appointment with the SSSMP advisor.